kylergib/WaveLinkTP/README.md

   -  Connects the slider to monitor mix, stream mix or both.
   -  ~~For some reason if you try to use multiple sliders with different outputs then one slider may control both sliders (but it does not change both outputs volume in wave link)~~
       -  Apparently, if you add any sliders you want and then restart the Wave Link plugin the sliders start to act normally?

+## Added actions with alpha 1.0.1:

+- enable/disable filters on inputs.
+- update outputs/inputs/mics with a click of a button instead of having to restart the plugin.
+- set volume of monitor mix or stream mix by button instead of having to use the sliders
+- toggle low cut filter and clip guard
+- change gain and output volume on mic

 ## FAQ
 - "Local" in the actions/connectors is equal to Monitor Mix.
 May change in future.